iay/shibboleth-idp-docker/README.md

   the TLS connection and manages Let's Encrypt certificates; the port 8443 back-channel is bound as a host port and is not proxied, to make it simpler for it to acquire the client certificate.
 * `docker-remove-stack` removes the deployed stack.
+* For IdP V4.1 and later, `plugin` and `module` run the `bin/plugin.sh` and `bin/module.sh` commands to manipulate IdP plugins and modules respectively.
+These commands require that the IdP is not already running, and run up an independent Docker container to perform their operations.

 ## OpenSSL Tips